Introduction

 Univariate Response

 To search for a potentially compensatory pattern of brain activation, we next overlaid maps that tested for positive effects of age (Figure 2A green map) and performance (Figure 2A red map) on the [Hard > Easy] contrast.
 While age and performance are negatively correlated (Figure 1B), their effects were estimated simultaneously via multiple regression, and so the activation maps reflect unique effects of each.
-As reported using related measures and overlapping samples of Cam-CAN participants (Samu et al., 2017; Wu et al., 2021; Mitchell et al., 2022), age-related increases in activity were widespread, including the precuneus, middle frontal gyrus and supplementary motor area.
+As reported using related measures and overlapping samples of Cam-CAN participants (Samu et al., 2017; Wu et al., 2023; Mitchell et al., 2022), age-related increases in activity were widespread, including the precuneus, middle frontal gyrus and supplementary motor area.
 Activity positively related to performance was found in many of the same regions that were more active for hard versus easy problems (i.e., inferior/middle frontal gyrus, anterior cingulate, superior parietal lobule; Figure 1C).

 Crucially, two areas of the brain showed spatially-overlapping positive effects of age and performance, which is suggestive of an age-related compensatory response (Figure 2A yellow intersection).
 These were in bilateral cuneal cortex (Figure 2B magenta) and bilateral frontal cortex (Figure 2B brown), the latter incorporating parts of the middle frontal gyri and anterior cingulate.
 Therefore, based on traditional univariate analyses, these are two candidate regions for age-related functional compensation (Cabeza et al. 2013; 2018).
+Accordingly, we defined regions of interest within these two regions using the overlap activation maps (see section: ROIs) to be used for subsequent univariate and multivariate analysis.

 However, the two candidate compensation regions showed different patterns as a function of age and performance: whereas the frontal region showed additive effects of both variables (Figure 2C, upper), the cuneus region showed signs of an interaction (p = 0.028; though this would not survive correction for multiple comparisons across the two ROIs), whereby the relationship with performance was strongest in the oldest participants (and there was little sign of a performance relationship in the youngest participants; Figure 2C, lower).
 This is suggestive of compensatory activation only engaged by higher-performing older people in the cuneus specifically.

 It has previously been shown that many effects of age on the BOLD signal measured by fMRI relate to vascular effects of ageing, rather than necessarily indicating differences in neural activity (Tsvetanov et al., 2020).
 We therefore repeated the multiple regressions after scaling the Cattell activation effect by an estimate of the Resting State Fluctuation Amplitude (RSFA) for each ROI from an independent, resting-state scan for each participant.
-Previous work has shown that RSFA relates to age-related vascular differences (Tsvetanov et al., 2015, 2020), but not neural differences (Tsvetanov et al 2015, Kumar et al 2020).
+Previous work has shown that RSFA relates to age-related vascular differences (Tsvetanov et al., 2015, 2020), but not neural differences (Tsvetanov et al 2015, Kumral et al 2020).
 Despite this RSFA adjustment, the pattern of effects remained similar in each ROI (Table 1; Figure 2C).
 This suggests that these effects of age (and the relationship with performance) are neural in origin.
 This check has not been performed in previous fMRI studies of age-related compensation, which could reflect vascular effects of ageing instead.

-Standardised coefficients in multiple regression predicting fMRI activation (Hard - Easy) as a function of Age and Performance for the two ROIs identified in
+Standardised coefficients in multiple regression predicting fMRI activation (Hard - Easy) as a function of Age and Performance for the two ROIs identified in Figure 2.

-Figure 2.
 Note that the p-values for the main effects of Age and Performance are biased by the selection of these voxels.
 RSFA = scaled by Resting-State Fluctuation Amplitudes (see text).

 Multivariate Bayesian Decoding